Journalists aren’t immune to the horrors of terrorism, but we do become numb over the years.

 My fear was overridden by anger.

 I refuse to raise my daughter to live fearfully.
 The world can be a scary, ugly place.
-But if you only focus on that, you miss out on innumerable moments of beauty.
+But if we only focus on that, we’ll miss out on innumerable moments of beauty.

 I refuse to let fear keep me from showing my daughter the world.
 She needs to see people of various colors and cultures.
 If I make her live in a bubble, I’ll be keeping her from really living.
 I’ll have stripped her of her freedom.

 I refuse to let fear keep me from introducing my child to people of all faiths.
-When people give in to that kind of ignorance, hate wins.
+When we give in to that kind of ignorance, hate wins.
 Period.

 Am I afraid, raising my precious child in this brutal world?
 Absolutely.
-But I’m raising her to run the world, so we’ve got no time to wallow in fear.
+But I’m raising her to run the world, so I’ve got no time to wallow in fear.

 My baby and I will live defiantly.